PRINCIPLE

 WHAT ARE THE ADVANTAGES?

-The major Tee-Technology advantages are:
+The major Lipofection advantages are:

-• Compaction of DNA in nanoparticles efficiently internalized by cells.
+- Compaction of DNA in nanoparticles efficiently internalized by cells.

-• Protection of nucleic acids against nucleases degradation.
+- Protection of nucleic acids against nucleases degradation.

-• Efficient membrane destabilization and DNA delivery.
+- Efficient membrane destabilization and DNA delivery.

-• Highly efficient even with low amounts of nucleic acids.
+- Highly efficient even with low amounts of nucleic acids.

 HOW DO I USE LIPOFECTION REAGENTS?

-1. Prepare the DNA and the Reagent solutions.
+1. Prepare the DNA and the reagent solutions.

-3. Add to your cells.
+3. Add to your cells and read the results after 12/72h.